-- An individual shall use only the network I.D. that was assigned to him/her, unless multiple accesses have been authorized for the I.D. - Users may use only the password(s) provided to them and shall not try in any way to obtain a password for another user's network I.D. - Attempting to disguise the identity of the account or machine one is using is prohibited - 4.
+- 1. An individual shall use only the network I.D. that was assigned to him/her, unless multiple accesses have been authorized for the I.D. - 2.
+Users may use only the password(s) provided to them and shall not try in any way to obtain a password for another user's network I.D. - 3.
+Attempting to disguise the identity of the account or machine one is using is prohibited - 4.
 Use of the College's network resources to gain or attempt to gain unauthorized access to remote computers is prohibited. - 5.
 Any deliberate act which may seriously impact the operation of computers, terminals, peripherals, or networks is prohibited.
-Such acts include but are not limited to the following: tampering with components of a local area network (LAN) or the high speed backbone network, otherwise blocking communication lines, or interfering with the operational readiness of a computer. - 6.
-No person shall knowingly run or install on any of the College's
+Such acts include but are not limited to the following: tampering with components of a local area network (LAN) or the high speed backbone network, otherwise blocking communication lines, or interfering with the operational readiness of a computer. - No person shall knowingly run or install on any of the College's computer systems, or give to another, a program which could result in the eventual damage to a file, computer system, or information network, and/or the reproduction of itself.
+This is directed towards, but not limited to, the classes of programs known as computer viruses, Trojan horses, bitminer programs and worms.

-- computer systems, or give to another, a program which could result in the eventual damage to a file, computer system, or information network, and/or the reproduction of itself.
-This is directed towards, but not limited to, the classes of programs known as computer viruses, Trojan horses, bitminer programs and worms. - No person shall attempt to circumvent data protection schemes or uncover security loopholes. - 8.
+- 7. No person shall attempt to circumvent data protection schemes or uncover security loopholes. - 8.
 All persons shall abide by the terms of all software licensing agreements and copyright laws.
-In particular, unauthorized copying of copyrighted software is prohibited, unless the College has a site license specifically allowing the copying of that software.
-Furthermore, the copying of site-licensed software for distribution to persons other than TSCT faculty, staff, and students, or the copying of site licensed software for use at locations not covered under the terms of the license agreement, is - 9.
+In particular, unauthorized copying of copyrighted software is prohibited. unless the College has a site license specifically allowing the copying of that software.
+Furthermore, the copying of site-licensed software for distribution to persons other than TSCT faculty, staff, and students, or the copying of site licensed software for use at locations not covered under the terms of the license agreement, is prohibited. - 9.
 Deliberate acts which are wasteful of computer and/or information network resources or which unfairly monopolize resources to the exclusion of others are prohibited.
-These acts include, but are not limited to, sending mass mailings or chain letters, creating unnecessary multiple jobs or processes, obtaining unnecessary output, uploading music and the like, or printing or creating unnecessary network traffic.
+These acts include, but are not limited to, sending mass mailings or chain letters, creating unnecessary multiple jobs or processes, obtaining unnecessary output, uploading music and the like, or printing or creating unnecessary network traffic. - 10.
+The following types of information or software cannot be placed on any College owned computer system: - a.
+That which infringes upon the rights of another person; - b.
+That which may injure someone else and/ or lead to a lawsuit or criminal charges; examples of these are: pirated software, destructive software, pornographic materials, or libelous statements; and - c.
+That which consists of any advertisements or commercial enterprises.